 Ron was constantly making suggestions, forcing Hermione to sigh and explain that, if only he'd read Hogwarts: A History, he'd understand why it's impossible to...
 Rowling said she would never have Harry or Ron read Hogwarts: A History because it was too useful an expository device.

 Harry is just as much of a Watson as Ron, albeit one who serves a different purpose.
 Having grown up with Muggles, there's a lot he doesn't know that people who grew up in the wizarding world would take for granted (Quidditch?
 What's that, some kind of illness?).
 Ironically, it's often Ron who gets to be Mr. Exposition in those situations, since unlike Hermione, he grew up in the wizarding world, and is therefore the only one of the main trio to have that sort of knowledge.

 Archie Goodwin, Watson to Nero Wolfe's Holmes.
-Subverted slightly in that Archie is a capable detective in his own right, and would frequently figure out the murderer just as Wolfe does.
+Archie is a capable detective in his own right, and would frequently figure out the murderer just as Wolfe does.
 Since he writes his "reports" for an audience, however, he usually doesn't let the reader in on it until Wolfe explains the mystery.